Texas State Highway 320

-State Highway 320 (SH 320) is a rather short, Texas state highway that runs from SH 7 west of Marlin south to Zabcikville.
+State Highway 320 (SH 320) is a short Texas state highway that runs from SH 53 near Zabcikville north to SH 7 west of Marlin.
 This route was designated on October 24, 1939.

 Route description

 SH 320 begins at a junction with SH 53.
 It heads northeast from this junction to an intersection with Farm to Market Road 3369.
 The highway continues to the northeast to an intersection with Farm to Market Road 431.
 Heading towards the northeast, the highway continues to a junction with US 77.
 The highway continues to the northeast to an intersection with Farm to Market Road 2027 in Lott.
-SH 320 reaches its northern terminus at Farm to Market Road 2904.
+SH 320 reaches its northern terminus at SH 7.